Nictiz/Nictiz-tooling-testscripts/generate/README.md

 ## Changelog

+### 2.7.1
+- Improved support for *nix/macOS based paths.
+Windows file://C:/ ... is file:/// ... on *nix/macOS
+- Improved support for running on Windows from H:, Y: and Z: drives which is more common in a VM than C:

 ### 2.7.0
 - Add support for rule outputs using the `<nts:output>` tag within `<nts:rule>`.
 WARNING: the `<nts:param>` tag for rules is renamed to `<nts:parameter>` as well!